 - Cut off the skin of the squash with a sharp knife and scoop the seeds out using a spoon or knife.

 - Use the same knife to chop the squash into bite-sized pieces.
-Chop garlic into fine pieces.
+Chop garlic into fine pieces. - Heat vegetable oil in a wide pan, and saute garlic until fragrant.

 - Add the cut squash to the oil, and stir to make sure every piece is evenly coated.